Chope

 Ranking the Hypotheses

-Remote testing conducted with 3 users to run through our initial designs.
-We created a list of hypotheses for our users testing and set a specific set of goals for users to test the prototype.
-The results were then used to iterate our design.
+Remote testing was conducted with three users to evaluate the initial designs.
+A list of hypotheses was created for the user testing, along with specific goals for users to achieve while testing the prototype.
+The results were then used to iterate and improve the design.

 Hypotheses Ranking